Visual Flows in Salesforce

 3- Once you done with creating the flow save it by clicking the Save as button and then press the Close button, you will

 get the following screen.

 As you can see in the above figure you have created the flow but on the right hand side the status of the flow is still inactive, it will not get active until you activate this explicitly by clicking on the activate button on the left hand side.
-Once you activate your flow it is ready to work and will do the task you defined inside the flow.
+Once you activate your visual flow salesforce it is ready to work and will do the task you defined inside the flow